 Achieve Gender Equality and Empower All Women and Girls

-SDG 5 has been developed to achieve gender equality and the empowerment of women and girls.
-"Equality between men and women is not only a human right, but also the basis for a peaceful, prosperous and sustainable world," said the United Nations.
-SDG 5 should also ensure that women have equal rights to economic resources and equal opportunities for leadership.
+SDG 5 was developed to achieve emancipation for women and girls.
+“Equality between men and women is not only a human right but also the basis for a peaceful, prosperous and sustainable world,” according to the United Nations.
+SDG also stands for equal rights to economic resources and equal leadership opportunities.
+This includes, for example, right to a good education, right to economic resources, equal opportunities in leadership positions, and countering forced (child) marriage, and violence and discrimination against women.

 SDG 5 gender equality the hague